If you're the tenant who signed the SA Housing Trust conditions of tenancy, you may be able to buy your public housing property.

 Before you begin

-If you have a debt to Housing SA, you'll need to do either of these:
+If you have a debt to the SA Housing Trust, you'll need to do either of these:

-- repay the debt in full before contacting the Housing Connect officer to see if the property is for sale
+- repay the debt in full before contacting the Tenant Sales Officer to see if the property is for sale

 - provide proof your lending institution has added your debt to their loan approval.